Fleckism/SecurityPlus/SecurityPlus/19 A Risk Management Process and Concepts.md

 Traffic light impact grid.

-FIPS 199 ([nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf](https://wmx-api-production.s3.amazonaws.com/courses/5731/supplementary/NIST.FIPS.199.pdf)) discusses how to apply security categorizations ([[SC]]) to information systems based on the impact that a breach of **confidentiality, integrity, or [[My linked notes/Dictionary/Availability]]** would have on the organization as a whole.
+FIPS 199 ([nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf](https://wmx-api-production.s3.amazonaws.com/courses/5731/supplementary/NIST.FIPS.199.pdf)) discusses how to apply security categorizations ([[SC]]) to information systems based on the impact that a breach of **confidentiality, integrity, or [[Availability]]** would have on the organization as a whole.
 Potential impacts can be classified as:

 -   **Low**—minor damage or loss to an asset or loss of performance (though essential functions remain operational).
 -   **Moderate**—significant damage or loss to assets or performance.